Saint-Potato/hackCBS/README.md

 - **Multi-Database Support**: Works with PostgreSQL, MySQL, and other SQL databases
 - **Real-time Analytics**: Generate insights and visualizations from your data
 - **Interactive Data Visualizations**:
-  - Dynamic charts and graphs using Chart.js
+  - Dynamic charts and graphs using matplotlib and seaborn
   - Real-time data plotting and analysis
   - Customizable visualization types (bar, line, pie, scatter plots)
   - Export visualizations as images